Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 13.2.1.15.
 Asynchronous `action: on_update` (stop charging)

 - Method: POST
-- Use Cases: Adam receives an update when the charging session ends.
+- Use Cases: Use Cases: Adam receives an update when the charging session ends.
 This might reflect payment adjustment as per use.
 - Request: EV user receives final order details after the charging session ends: [Example](../../../examples/ev_charging/v2/14_02_on_update/ev-charging-sesion-complete-on-update.json)

   1. **ev:fulfillmentstate:**